tessercat/daoistic-book/book.md

 they call that refusing to believe.

-Welcome it without seeing its face, follow without seeing its back.
+Welcome it without seeing its face, follow along without seeing its back.

-Staying on today's road
+Stay on today's road
-by navigating today's reality, by learning the lessons of the past, they call that Daoji, rules of the road.
+by navigating today's reality
+by learning the lessons of the past.

+They call that Daoji, rules of the road.

 ## Notes